 — Participant, HMP Preston

-Changing Stories is a practical articulation of TiPP’s mission to provide opportunities for some of the country’s most disadvantaged groups to benefit from high quality participatory arts.
-You can get an idea about the work we undertook by watching this video:
+Changing Stories is a practical articulation of TiPP’s mission to provide opportunities for some of the country’s most underserved and disadvantaged people to benefit from high-quality participatory arts.
+You can get an idea about the project by watching the short video below.

 [TiPP] have been brilliant this week and have worked with some difficult men who would not normally mix together.
 Key people watched their performance today and were very impressed with the performance itself and also what the men said afterwards regarding reducing violence.